princekama/rakopy/README.md

 # RakoPy
-Asynchronous Python Client for Rako Controls Hub.

-## About
-This package allows you to integrate with your Rako Controls hub in order to control and monitor devices programmatically.
+RakoPy is a Python library that allows you to control [Rako Controls](https://rakocontrols.com) system programmatically.